Renatatims/code_refactor/README.md

 Code refactoring - web accessibility and codebase improvement

 ## Description
-This repository contains a project to improve accessibility standards from a website.
+This repository contains a project to improve accessibility standards for Horiseon Social Solution Services Inc. website.

 ## Objectives
 1. Modify the actual coding in order to become more acessible when using assistive technologies.